Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Additionally, the gas inside the magma chamber drives the flow of the magma through the mantle and crust.
 Gas can build up within the magma chamber, forcing the magma to be quickly discharged and causing a more explosive eruption.
 Other factors can include the pipe’s shape.
 The length and diameter of it can cause differing explosion types, with typically short, narrow pipes creating greater explosions.

 Magma is made of molten rock crystals which grow as the liquid inside cools down.
 Gas bubbles can make this more porous, viscosity and chemistry of the melt and temperature can change the characteristics of magma.
 The chemistry of magma refers to the polymerisation state of the liquid.
 Remember GCSE chemistry?
-Polymers are long chains of molecules; if these contain silica and oxygen inside, it become more viscous.
+Polymers are long chains of molecules; if these contain silica and oxygen inside, it becomes more viscous.
 Acidic, rhyolitic lava is characteristic of this chemistry, from typically converging boundaries.

-> Alkaline and H~2~O molecules break up these polymers into smaller, simple molecules which flow more easily and are typically basaltic.
+> Alkaline and H~2~, H2O molecules break up these polymers into smaller, simple molecules which flow more easily and are typically basaltic.

 To simplify the remembrance of the formation and type of magma, have a look at this table and see if you notice a pattern.